seapear/AffinityOnLinux/Guides/Wine/Guide.md

-# Affinity On Linux Guide Wine 10.17+
+# Set Up Wine 10.17+ for Affinity Apps on Linux

 ## Why This Guide?